niemanjosh18/weather-cli/README.md

 ### Example
 `./weather -city Cincinnati -hours 24`

+You can pass in the state along with the city by putting the parameter in quotes.
+`./weather -city "springfield mo"`

 If you add `weather` to your PATH, then you'll be able to run 'weather -city Cincinnati' from anywhere in your terminal.